aphecetche/mft-show-off/content/mft/02_flex.md

 <h2> Liaisons dangereuses</h2>

-<p class="blurb"><strong>There is a moment in the life of any aspiring astronomer </strong> that it is time to buy that first telescope.
+<p class="blurb">There is a moment in the life of any aspiring astronomer  that it is time to buy that first telescope.
 It’s exciting to think about setting up your own viewing station</p>

 <article>
 <p>Praesentium ex reprehenderit nam est deserunt sint animi voluptas.
 Id ab molestiae.
 Dolor in voluptas.</p>